unihackhq/handbook/docs/judging/submission.md

 Like last year, we require all teams to post their submission on DevPost.
+Our DevPost site can be found at [http://unihack2016.devpost.com/](http://unihack2016.devpost.com/).

 You must submit your project on DevPost by **3:30pm** on Sunday July 31.
 Otherwise, your project will not be considered for judging.
 You will be notified